 By eliminating office visits, home aligner companies can offer affordable treatment plans and financing options.
-On top of that, the whole process typically only takes 6 months.
-Still, the main question that most people have is, “does it really work?”
+Plus, the whole process typically only takes around six months.
+But many people still wonder: “does it really work?”
 In this guide, we’ll discuss the effectiveness of home teeth aligners and help you decide whether they’re a good option for your teeth.

 Table of Contents